XYIheng/kea_doc/docs/source/multipleProperty.rst

 The random and main path guided exploration strategies by default validate one property of an app at one run.
 When multiple properties of an app are available,these two strategies can validate any subset of these properties together.
-One benefit is that we can improve the efficiency of validating properties.
+One benefit is that Kea can improve the efficiency of validating properties.
 Another benefit is that the interaction scenarios of multiple properties provide a partial model of the app.
 This partial model enables us more likely to reach deeper app states during testing.